It’s been a rather surreal couple of months, for all of us.

 So what are we doing to make our little shop a protective environment and to keep customers safe after lockdown?

-We want you to know that you can carry out the essentials like to get your watch battery replaced, or have your ring resized, or purchase a gift for a loved one and stay safe.
+We want you to know that you can carry out the essentials like getting your watch battery replaced or having your ring resized, or purchasing a gift for a loved one and stay safe.

 Maybe you want to lose yourself for a short while looking at beautiful jewellery without the worry of what’s going on outside in the world.

 We have a little shop so social distancing of 2 metres limits the number of people we can get in our shop.

 We have erred on the side of caution and only allow 2 people in at any one time.
 If this proves restrictive, we will reduce it to one customer at any one time.

 We have tape marks on the floor helping people see where the best positioning would be to stand in order to keep to that distance.